Complex-valued Iris Recognition Network: Why complex-valued networks for iris recognition?

-From a mathematical perspective, there are two key distinctive properties of complex-valued networks that are highly desirable in iris recognition. \begin{itemize} \item Sensitive to phase: complex-valued networks are sensitive to phase structure \cite{CVNN}.
+From a mathematical perspective, there are two key distinctive properties of complex-valued networks that are highly desirable in iris recognition. \begin{itemize} \item Sensitive to phase: Complex-valued networks retain and process complex-valued features, hence they are able to retain and recover phase information.
+This make them sensitive to phase structure \cite{CVNN}.
 In iris recognition, phase is more important than magnitude \cite{DaugmanInformationTheory}.
-Phase encoding has been the key to many classical handcrafted features \cite{DaugmanFirstPaper,IrisCodeAnalysis,irisPhaseDCT,irisPhaseDFT,IrisZM}, however, standard real-valued networks have no direct mechanism to retain it.
-Complex-valued networks, in contrast, naturally allows us to directly and explicitly retain phase components due to the operation in a complex space. \item Invariant to multi-scale, multi-resolution and multi-orientation for locally stationary stochastic processes: the authors of \cite{ComplexCNN_Theory} have provided a solid mathematical framework to prove that complex-valued networks learn representations that are invariant to scale, resolution and orientation variations.
-All three properties are highly desired to deal with variations in iris texture. \end{itemize}
+Phase encoding has been the key to many classical handcrafted features \cite{DaugmanFirstPaper,IrisCodeAnalysis,irisPhaseDCT,irisPhaseDFT,IrisZM}; however, standard real-valued networks have no direct mechanism to retain this.
+Complex-valued networks, in contrast, naturally allow us to directly and explicitly retain phase components due to its operation in a complex space. \item Locally stationary stochastic processes: The authors of \cite{ComplexCNN_Theory} have provided a solid mathematical framework to prove that complex-valued networks learn representations that are invariant to scale, resolution and orientation variations.
+All three properties, \emph{i.e.} invariant to multi-scale, multi-resolution and multi-orientation, are highly desirable to deal with variations in the iris texture. \end{itemize}

-The above exposition reinforces the claim that our approach is guided by physics and biology as opposed to being purely data-driven.